Everything You Need to Know About CE Marking When Buying a Boat

 - Individual replicas of engines that are based on designs before 1950.

-- Engines integrated in racing boats
+- Engines integrated into racing boats

 Engine Supervisory Control

-Supervision and control of engines can be rather tricky and high-prized.
+Supervision and control of engines can be rather tricky and high-priced.
 Tests such as exhaust emission measuring have to be carried out in retrospect if they have not already been done during the production process.
 Hence, the technical control body has to test the engine and thereafter issue a compliance report which is the conformity report.
 Based on that report, the importer has to prepare and then sign another conformity declaration for the engine.